1. What is Project Drawdown® and what does it do?

-Phase 2: We have established a rich database on solutions, modeling both financial and carbon impacts, which offer a “treasure trove” for general learning and practical applications.
+Phase 2: We have established a rich database of solutions, modeling both financial and carbon impacts, which offer a “treasure trove” for general learning and practical applications.
 We now want to undertake research related directly to the goals of economic and ecological regeneration and make this research easily accessible to diverse audiences.

 To learn more about our research programs, contact us at firstname.lastname@example.org.

 Project Drawdown is working to expand its online presence to make all data and tools freely available.
-The website will be a repository for information on solutions, and an interface for engaging communities to take action to implement solutions in their locations.
+The website is a repository for information on solutions, and for engaging communities to take action to implement solutions in their locations.
+We are continuing to expand Drawdown Learn into schools and universities in order to increase climate literacy among young people.

 A key piece of our role is to communicate the goal of drawdown and the solutions widely, to demonstrate what is possible for our future.
 To do this, we are tapping into our broad coalition of advisors, and creating effective social, NGO, and community partnerships and engagement strategies to maximize the potential of Drawdown data.

 10. How is Project Drawdown funded?
 How can I support the Project?

-Project Drawdown is a 501(c)3 nonprofit, largely funded through family foundations.
+Project Drawdown is a 501(c)3 nonprofit, largely funded through donations from family foundations and individuals.
 If you would like to make a tax deductible donation, we appreciate contributions of any size, which can be made on the donation page.